-Pumpkin black bean burgers are jam packed with nutrients, perfectly moist, and oh so flavourful!
+Black bean pumpkin burgers are jam packed with nutrients, perfectly moist, and incredibly flavourful!
 These delicious patties offer a smoky-sweet, hearty bite with lovely texture.
 Plus, with only 7 ingredients required, and little to no prep work, you really have to try this one!

-This recipe is so simple to make!
-It doesn’t require much prep, there’s no chopping and no precooking of any ingredients.
+As I said earlier, this recipe is so simple to make!
+It doesn’t require much prep, no chopping and no precooking of any ingredients.
 They are truly ideal for busy weeknights and come together very quickly!

 While the burgers are baking, slice up some fresh tomato, pickles, red onion, or any of your favourite burger toppings.

 - Vegan “Chicken” Burgers: I see you rolling those eyes, but I’ve been told by many people that these TRULY resemble and taste like chicken.
-(A line I typically hate, “It tastes like chicken”, but this time it just might be true!

 - Preheat your oven to 375 degrees F and line a baking tray with parchment paper.

-- Add all the patty ingredients to a food processor and process until well combined, stopping to scrape down the sides if needed.
-Do not over process, a few chunky pieces is fine.
+- Add all the ingredients to a food processor and pulse until combined, stopping to scrape down the sides if needed.
+Do not over process, some chunkier pieces is ideal.

-- Divide your mixture into 4 patties and bake for 20-25 minutes.
+- Divide your mixture into 5 patties and bake for 20-25 minutes.
 Do not overcook or they will get dry.
 The burgers are ready when they start to look cracked around the edges as shown in photo 4 above.

-- Remove from the oven and let cool at room temperature for a few minutes before serving.
+- Remove from the oven and let cool for 5 minutes before serving.